-Loss of Control
+Evaluating Loss of Control

-Creating a trust involves forming the legal entity, then transferring ownership of your assets from yourself to the trustee.
+Creating a trust involves forming a legal entity, then transferring ownership of your assets from yourself to the trustee.
 In the case of a blind trust, your trustee must be someone other than you.
 After the transfer, you no longer have any control over your investments.
 This is similar to an irrevocable trust, but the rules for blind trusts are more stringent.
 At most, you can give your trustee some rough guidelines regarding how you want your investments handled.
 You can do this when you create your trust documents.
 However, you're limited to suggesting that they be managed aggressively or conservatively.
 You lose all authority to tell your trustee to buy or sell assets and when to do so.
 One exception exists in the case of politicians.
-If new issues arise after you form the trust, and if it turns out that you funded the trust with an investment that could now cause you some problems, you can direct the trustee to get rid of that asset.
+If new issues arise after you form the trust, and if it turns out that you funded the trust with an investment that could now cause you some problems, you can direct the trustee to liquidate that asset.

 Along with loss of control comes a strict lack of information.
 Communications between a trustee and the settlor are limited.
 The trustee is under no obligation to report to you, nor can he legally do so if you're a politician and your trust is governed by state or federal law.
 He can't advise you of transactions he's made, or of specific losses or profits.
 If you create a blind trust, you won't know how your investments are performing.
 You wouldn't know if assets you funded your trust with still exist or if your trustee has long since sold them.
-At most, your trustee can periodically advise you of the value of your trust's overall holdings and provide you with the information necessary for you to prepare your tax returns, but you're not entitled to know what contributes to that value.
+At most, your trustee can periodically advise you of the value of your trust's overall holdings and provide you with the information necessary for you to prepare your tax returns.
+However, you are not entitled to know what contributes to that value.